EndPointCorp/end-point-blog/2021/08/kubernetes.md

 This example is very simple, but it touches on the key aspects of deployment configuration.
 We will be building more complex deployments as we work through this article, but this is a great start.
 Let's start at the top:

-- `apiVersion`: Under the hood, a kubernetes cluster exposes its functionality via a REST API.
+- `apiVersion`: Under the hood, a Kubernetes cluster exposes its functionality via a REST API.
 We seldom interact with this API directly because we have `kubectl` that takes care of it for us. `kubectl` takes our commands, translates them into HTTP requests that the k8s REST API can understand, sends them, and gives us back the results.
 So, this `apiVersion` field specifies which version of the k8s REST API we are expecting to talk to.
 - `kind`: It represents the type of object that the configuration file defines.
-All objects in kubernetes can be managed via YAML configuration files and `kubectl apply`.
+All objects in Kubernetes can be managed via YAML configuration files and `kubectl apply`.
 So, this field specifies which one we are managing at any given time.
 - `metadata.name`: Quite simply, the name of the object.
-It's how we and kubernetes refers to it.
+It's how we and Kubernetes refers to it.
 - `metadata.labels`: These help us further categorize cluster objects.
 These have no real effect in the system so they are useful for user help more than anything else.
 - `spec`: This contains the actual functional specification for the behavior of the deployment.
 More details below.
 - `spec.replicas`: The number of replica pods that the deployment should create.
 We already talked a bit about this before.
 - `spec.selector.labels`: This is one case when labels are actually important.
 Remember that when we create deployments, replica sets and pods are created with it.
 Within the k8s cluster, they each are their own individual objects though.
 This field is the mechanism that k8s uses to associate a given deployment with its replica set and pods.
 In practice, that means that whatever labels are in this field need to match the labels in `spec.template.metadata.labels`.
 More on that one below.
 - `spec.template`: Specifies the configuration of the pods that will be part of the deployment.
 - `spec.template.metadata.labels`: Very similar to `metadata.labels`.
 The only difference is that those labels are added to the deployment; while these ones are added to the pods.
-The only notable thing is that these labels are key for the deplopyment to know which pods it should care about.
+The only notable thing is that these labels are key for the deployment to know which pods it should care about.
 As explained in above in `spec.selector.labels`.
 - `spec.template.spec`: This section specifies the actual functional configuration of the pods.
 - `spec.template.spec.containers`: This section specifies the configuration of the containers that will be running inside the pods.
 It's an array so there can be many.
 In our example we have only one.
 - `spec.template.spec.containers[0].name`: The name of the container.
 - `spec.template.spec.containers[0].image`: The image that will be used to build the container.
-- `spec.template.spec.containers[0].ports[0].containerPort`: A port through which the contianer will accept traffic from the outside.
+- `spec.template.spec.containers[0].ports[0].containerPort`: A port through which the container will accept traffic from the outside.
 In this case, `80`.

 > You can find a detailed description of all the fields supported by deployment configuration files [in the official API reference documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#deployment-v1-apps).
 And much more!